jonandrewdavis/andrew-weather-watcher/README.md

 #### Chakra UI

 [Chakra UI](https://chakra-ui.com/) is a library of components I wanted to learn, as I'd heard a lot of buzz about it.
-It was a great choice for easy styling.
-It still demonstrates mastery of CSS and component based design while speeding up development by covering the basics.
+It is a great choice due to expressive styling shortcuts and composable components that cover the basics like flex and inputs, saving time and effort in terms of "re-inventing the wheel.

 #### D3